-- Employers have the ultimate responsibility for the children that they employ and they must ensure that they obtain a work permit for them. - They are responsible for the health, safety and welfare of the children that they employ and they must ensure that they have the proper clothing and shoes for the job they have been employed to do. - Employers are required to carry out a risk assessment before a child starts work and inform their parents of the outcome. - Employers can be prosecuted by the Local Authority if they: - do not obtain employment licences for their school-age employees - employ school-age children in a prohibited occupation - allow school-age children to work outside the hours allowed by the byelaws.
+- Employers have the ultimate responsibility for the children that they employ, and they must ensure that they obtain a work permit for them. - They are responsible for the health, safety, and welfare of the children that they employ, and they must ensure that they have the proper clothing and shoes for the job they have been employed to do. - Employers are required to carry out a risk assessment before a child starts work and inform their parents of the outcome.
+The risk assessment should include the Covid 19 measures based on the Government's advice. - Employers can be prosecuted by the Local Authority if they: - do not obtain employment licences for their school-aged employees. - employ school-age children in a prohibited occupation. - allow school-aged children to work outside the hours allowed by the byelaws.